PlutoZhang/Zowe-docs/topics/usingwebexplorers.md

 - **Dataset Explorer**

   Use this view to browse the MVS™ file system by using a high-level qualifier filter.
 With the Dataset Explorer, you can complete the following tasks:
-  - List the members of partitioned data sets
+  - List the members of partitioned data sets.
-  - Allocate new datasets and allocate new data sets using the attributes of existing data sets
+  - Create new data sets using attributes or the attributes of an existing data set ("Allocate Like").
-  - Submit data sets that contain JCL to JES (Job Entry Subsystem).
+  - Submit data sets that contain JCL to Job Entry Subsystem (JES).
-  - Edit sequential data sets and partitioned dataset members with basic syntax highlighting and content assist for JCL and REXX.
+  - Edit sequential data sets and partitioned data set members with basic syntax highlighting and content assist for JCL and REXX.
-  - Basic validation of record length when editing JCL
+  - Conduct basic validation of record length when editing JCL.
   - Delete data sets and members.
   - Open data sets in full screen editor mode, which gives you a fully qualified link to that file.
-The link is then reusable for example in help tickets
+The link is then reusable for example in help tickets.
 - **UNIX file Explorer**

   Use this view to browse the USS files by using a path.
 With the UNIX file Explorer, you can complete the following tasks:
-  - List files and folders
+  - List files and folders.
-  - Create new files and folders
+  - Create new files and folders.
-  - Edit files with basic syntax highlighting and content assist for JCL and REXX
+  - Edit files with basic syntax highlighting and content assist for JCL and REXX.
-  - Delete files and folders
+  - Delete files and folders.